bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tait.md

 * In 1876 Tait began an intense study of knots, attempting to classify them.
 * He published seven papers on knots in the Proceedings of the Royal Society of Edinburgh in the academic year 1876-77.
 * Tait considered alternating knots, namely those which when traversing the projection in 2-dimensional space the crossings go alternately over and under.
+* He labelled the nnn crossings of such a knot A,B,C,...A, B, C, ...A,B,C,...
+* and then the knot would be described by the sequence of crossings of length 2nnn where each of A,B,C,...A, B, C, ...A,B,C,...
 * There were then two basic problems to solve.
 * Firstly which sequences of the above type corresponded to a knot, and secondly how could it be determined when two knots described by such sequences were the same.
 * Without any rigorous theory, which would have been well beyond nineteenth century mathematics, Tait began to classify knots using his mathematical and geometrical intuition.